-The reference here is strasheela built on an obscure, unpopular, and apparently discontinued Prolog-like language called “Oz” or “Mozart”, because using popular languages is not a grand a gesture as claiming none of them are quite Turing-complete enough, in the right way, for your special snowflake application.
-That language is a ghost town, which means headaches if you wish to use it in practice; If you wanted to actually do this, you’d probably use overtone + minikanren (prolog-for-lisp), as with the composing schemer, or to be even more mainstream, just use a conventional constraint solver in a popular language.
+The reference tool for that purpose seem to be strasheela built on an obscure, unpopular, and apparently discontinued Prolog-like language called “Oz” or “Mozart”, because using popular languages is not a grand a gesture as claiming none of them are quite Turing-complete enough, in the right way, for your special snowflake application.
+That language is a ghost town, which means headaches if you wish to use Strasheela practice; If you wanted to actually use constraint methods, you’d probably use overtone + minikanren (prolog-for-lisp), as with the composing schemer, or to be even more mainstream, just use a conventional constraint solver in a popular language.
 I am fond of python and ncvx, but there are many choices.

 - How would you reconstruct a piece from its recurrence matrix? or at least constrain pieces by their recurrence matrix?